kyma-project/kyma/docs/kyma/docs/03-01-components.md

 Kyma security enforces RBAC (Role Based Access Control) in the cluster.
 [Dex](https://github.com/coreos/dex) handles the identity management and identity provider integration.
 It allows you to integrate any [OpenID Connect](https://openid.net/connect/) or SAML2-compliant identity provider with Kyma using [connectors](https://github.com/coreos/dex#connectors).
 Additionally, Dex provides a static user store which gives you more flexibility when managing access to your cluster.

-## Service Brokers
+## Helm Broker

-Service Brokers are [Open Service Broker API](https://www.openservicebrokerapi.org/)-compatible servers that manage the lifecycle of one or more services.
-Each Service Broker registered in Kyma presents the services it offers to the Service Catalog.
-You can provision these services on a cluster level through the Service Catalog.
-Out of the box, Kyma comes with three Service Brokers.
-You can register more [Open Service Broker API](https://www.openservicebrokerapi.org/)-compatible Service Brokers in Kyma and provision the services they offer using the Service Catalog.
+The Helm Broker is a Service Broker which runs in the Kyma cluster and deploys Kubernetes native resources using [Helm](https://github.com/kubernetes/helm) and Kyma bundles.
+A bundle is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
+Use bundles to install the [GCP Broker](/components/service-catalog#service-brokers-gcp-broker) and the [Azure Service Broker](/components/service-catalog#service-brokers-azure-service-broker) in Kyma.

 ## Application Connector